alokc83/Basket/README.md

 # Basket App
 ![logo](https://github.com/alokc83/BasketApp/blob/development/GraphicAssets/AppIConCandidates/basket3/sizes/basket3-120.png)

 An Open Source Grocery Shopping App.
-Designed in Atlanta, GA with Swift 3.0
+Being Designed in Austin, TX with Swift 3.0

 ## Proposed UI Of App
 ### This Sketch App resource can be used as base templated.